d12frosted/elpa-mirror/stable-melpa/org-roam-readme.txt

 -----------------------------------------------------------------------------

-In order for the package to correctly work it's mandatory to add somewhere to your configuration the next form:
+In order for the package to correctly work through your interactive session it's mandatory to add somewhere to your configuration the next form:

-    (org-roam-setup)
+    (org-roam-db-autosync-mode)

 The form can be called both, before or after loading the package, which is up to your preferences.
 If you call this before the package is loaded, then it